 Syntax Description precedence-value A number from 0 to 7 that sets the precedence bit in the packet header.
-Command Default Disabled Command Modes Policy-map class conf figuration Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router.
-Usage Guidelines Command Compatibility If a router is loaded with an image from this version (that is, Cisco IOS Release 12.2(13)T) that contained an old configuration, the set ip precedence command is still recognized.
+Command Default Disabled Command Modes Policy-map class configuration Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router. contained an old configuration, the set ip precedence command is still recognized.
 However, the set precedence command will be used in place of the set ip precedence command.
 The set precedence command cannot be used with the set dscp command to mark the same packet.
 The two values, DSCP and precedence, are mutually exclusive.
 A packet can be one value or the other, but not both.
-Bit Settings Once the precedence bits are set, other quality of service (QoS) features such as weighted fair quality (WFQ) and Weighted Random Early Detection (WRED) then operate on the bit settings.
-Precedence Value of WFQ or WRED at edge of the network (or precedence.
-WFQ can ority (or some type of expedited handling) to marked traffic through the application points downstream in the network.
-Typically, you set the precedence value at the or administrative domain); data then is queued according to the specified a speed up handling for certain precedence traffic at congestion points.
-WRED can eccedence traffic has lower loss rates than other traffic during times of congestion. - ommand cannot be used with the set dscp command to mark the same packet.
-The ated services code point (DSCP) and precedence, are mutually exclusive.
+Bit Settings Once the precedence bits are set, other quality of service (QoS) features such as weighted fair queueing (WFQ) and Weighted Random Early Detection (WRED) then operate on the bit settings.
+Precedence Value The network gives priority (or some type of expedited handling) to marked traffic through the application of WFQ or WRED at points downstream in the network.
+Typically, you set the precedence value at the edge of the network (or administrative domain); data then is queued according to the specified precedence.
+WFQ can speed up handling for certain precedence traffic at congestion points.
+WRED can ensure that certain precedence traffic has lower loss rates than other traffic during times of congestion.
+The set precedence command cannot be used with the set dscp command to mark the same packet.
+The two values, differentiated services code point (DSCP) and precedence, are mutually exclusive.
 A packet two values, differentiated services code point (DSCP) and precedence, are mutually exclusive.
 A packet can have one value or the other, but not both.